ironArray/Caterva2/SPECS.md

 - When a `show` command is issued, the client must send a request to the subscriber to retrieve the data of the given dataset.
 The subscriber will reply with the data.
 The format is inferred from the extension of the output file: `.b2nd` for Blosc2 NDim and `.b2frame` for Blosc2 frames; an n-dim NumPy array and a 1-dim NumPy array will be shown respectively.
 All other extensions will be delivered as a raw buffer (e.g. `foo/path/README.md` will be shown as text).

 - When a `download` command is issued, the client must send a request to the subscriber to retrieve the data of the dataset.
 The subscriber will reply with the data and client should be responsible to store it in its local `<output_dir>` folder.
 The name of the file will be the same as the dataset path (e.g. `foo/bar.b2nd` will be stored as `<output_dir>/foo/bar.b2nd`).
-If a slice is provided, it will store the slice of the dataset (e.g. `foo/bar.b2nd[10:20]` will be stored as `<output_dir>/foo/bar[10:20].b2nd`).
-TODO: see if this format is supported on Windows.

 The sequence diagram below summarizes how different messages flow between the components of the system.